SumiSastri/dev-blogs/docs/aws-cdk/part1-aws-cdk.md

 - the `lib` folder the stack is set up with lambdas/ types/ any utility functions and constructs
 - the `constructs` sub-folder sets up functions that manage the stack configurations and flows

-- Construct levels
+- Construct levels - these are important to note as in package management (the migration of CDK versions - like the recent migration of AWS CDK v1 to AWS v2 - each of these resources are migrated with different methods and imports)

-*Level 0 - Basic Resource (no type)
+- Level 0 - Basic Resource (no type)

-*Level 1 - CloudFormation Resource - prefixed with Cfn (CloudFormation network) *Level 2 - Include helper methods and defaults an extension of Level 1 (Some services do not have Level 2 constructs which are faster and reduce deploy times) eg: DynamoDB has level 2 constructs
+- Level 1 - CloudFormation Resource - prefixed with Cfn (CloudFormation network)

+- Level 2 - Include helper methods and defaults an extension of Level 1 (Some services do not have Level 2 constructs which are faster and reduce deploy times) eg: DynamoDB has level 2 constructs

-*Level 3 - Combination of Constructs - intermingling of 1,2,3
+- Level 3 - Combination of Constructs - intermingling of 1,2,3

 ## Tags